http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## What's In The Box

 ### 1. Universal, Testable LLM API

-A Kotlin-native API that doesn't feel like a Java port.
-Sure, you create OpenAI and Anthropic adapters differently, but once you have them, all chat calls work identically.
+A universal, Kotlin-native API that doesn't feel like a Java port.
+Sure, you create OpenAI and Anthropic adapters differently, but once you have them, all LLM calls work identically.
 The real win: http4k's pluggable HTTP clients that slot right into your existing stack - tracing, logging, observability - all there via standard http4k Filters and Events.
 Plus comprehensive fakes that can generate realistic text, images, or structured data - perfect for testing failure scenarios like rate limits, malformed responses, or content moderation blocks.
 Test complete AI workflows including multimedia generation and chat memory persistence completely in-memory without burning tokens or depending on external services.

 ### 2. Unified Tool Model
 Your LLM can call a local function or hit a remote API through identical interfaces.
 No vendor-specific tool handling, no special cases. http4k's lens system generates typesafe tool schemas automatically.